 - Residents of single-family homes—View your collection schedule and set-out guide to learn how to place recyclables out for collection.

 - Residents of apartments and condominiums—Check with your property manager for details on how recycling collection works in your community.

-The County currently does not provide recycling containers, mainly to avoid incurring County expenses in these tight fiscal times.
+The County currently does not provide recycling containers.
 Learn about the variety of acceptable recycling containers.

 Baltimore County has made stickers available for residents that may be affixed to containers as another way to designate that the containers are being used exclusively for recycling.
 These stickers are not in any way required to participate in the single stream recycling program.
 Stickers for recycling containers are available free of charge at the following locations:

 - Baltimore County public libraries—We encourage residents to call ahead to a library before visiting to ensure that they have a supply of container stickers.